 Learn more about the Paul and Pat Lingle Scholars program

-Graduating seniors who successfully complete their Honors Thesis and participate in Student Research Day are automatically considered for awards for Best Theses/Projects in the following categories: 1) Research, 2) Creative Work, 3) Service-Learning, and 4) Job-Shadowing.
+Graduating seniors who successfully complete their Honors Thesis and participate in Student Research event on campus are automatically considered for awards for Best Theses/Projects in the following categories: 1) Research, 2) Creative Work, and 3) Service-Learning.

 Honors students interested in taking on a major research or creative project over the summer months should consider the SUMRS Scholars Award.
 This highly-competitive award is open to all IU East students, not just Honors students.
 For this award, you will need a faculty mentor and a complete application.